Quasimaps to quivers with potentials

-to the stack $U_{p_1,\ldots,p_n} $ of underlying $n$-pointed trees of rational curves with one parametrized component $C_0\cong D$ and relative points $p_1,\ldots,p_n\in D$.
 In fact, denote $\widetilde{D[n]}$ to be the Fulton-MacPherson stack of (not necessarily stable) $n$-pointed trees of rational curves with one parametrized component $C_0\cong D$, which is a smooth Artin stack locally of finite type over $\mathbb{C}$ \cite[\S 7.2]{CiK1}.
 Let $U\subset \widetilde{D[n]}$ be the open substack where every component of the rational curve (other than $D$) has at least two special points.
 Define $U_{p_1,\ldots,p_n}$ by the following Cartesian diagram

 where $\pi$ sends the $n$-pointed trees of rational curves to the image of marked points under the contraction to $D$.
 Away from the big diagonal of $D^n$ (i.e. the locus of $n$-distinct points on $D$), the map $\pi$ is a smooth morphism.
 Therefore we know $U_{p_1,\ldots,p_n} $ is also smooth.